omoju/omoju.github.io/_posts/2017-02-11-Receipt-Hierarchical-text-classification.md

 </figure>
 With the training sets done, I vectorized them using a mean embedding vectorizer.
 For each category, I created an AdaBoost binary classifier.
 I chose to use the AdaBoost after I experimented with several classifiers like LinearSVM and Decision Trees.
 I first selected Decision Tree since it outperformed the LinearSVM for this problem.
 However, I quickly realized my aim was to get predicted probabilities as output for the class instead of simple binary output which the Decision Tree gave.
 For that reason, I switched to AdaBoost, which is a *boosted* decision tree.

-I train each classifier using a k=5 kfold cross-validation skim.
+I train each classifier using a k=5 kfold cross-validation scheme.
 I fitted the resulting classifier and retrieved the predicted probability for each data point in the dataset, which resulted in *k* vectors for *k* categories.

 ### Engineered Features
 In addition to the text-based labels, I also wanted to leverage some insight I got into the data to engineer some features.
 After some preliminary data exploration, I noticed a  trend; certain types items only occurred at certain levels in the tree.
 This insight resulted in selecting the tree depth for each item as an additional feature.